MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-circular-code.md

-# Anchor your guide by using a circular code anchor in the Dynamics 365 Guides PC app
+# Anchor a guide in the Dynamics 365 Guides PC app by using a circular code anchor

 ![Video camera graphic](media/video-camera.PNG "Video camera graphic") [Watch a video about creating a circular code anchor](https://aka.ms/guidesprintedanchor)